-Brunei invokes laws allow stoning for gay sex, adultery
+Brunei invokes laws allowing stoning for gay sex, adultery

 “Now with it, we feel even smaller and the ones who could potentially oppress us have more opportunity to harass us to say and do what they want,” he said.

-Celebrities including George Clooney, Elton John and Ellen DeGeneres have voiced opposition to the news laws, and have rallied a boycott of nine hotels in the U.S. and Europe with ties to Hassanal, who is still sultan.
+Celebrities including George Clooney, Elton John and Ellen DeGeneres have voiced opposition to the new laws, and have rallied a boycott of nine hotels in the U.S. and Europe with ties to Hassanal, who is still sultan.

 “Are we really going to help fund the murder of innocent citizens?”
 Clooney wrote Thursday on Deadline Hollywood.